henderea/MacShellScripts/README.md

 ---

+**NOTE:** the ticket system has been moved to <https://everydayprogramminggenius.atlassian.net/browse/MSS>.
+You should be able to log tickets without an account.

+---

 Here are the descriptions for the scripts:

 * `chmodrd`: recursively change the permissions to the given parameter on all directories within and including the one given